-SCHEDULE 1 - HOLD POINTS CLAUSE TITLE SECTION PAGE INITIALS DATE CONTRACTOR'S SUBMISSIONS - DOCUMENTS TO BE SUBMITTED TO TECHNICAL RECORDS AND TO SUPERINTENDENT Provision of these documents will be required before the final payment can be processed, and for the final certificate (if applicable) to be issued.
+CLAUSE TITLE CLAUSE NUMBER PAGE No INITIALS DATE CONTRACTOR'S SUBMISSIONS - DOCUMENTS TO BE SUBMITTED TO TECHNICAL RECORDS AND TO SUPERINTENDENT Provision of these documents will be required before the final payment can be processed, and for the final certificate (if applicable) to be issued.
 1.32.2 28 CONTRACTOR'S SUBMISSIONS - WARRANTIES - WARRANTY MARKINGS ON PRODUCTS Obtain Superintendent approval prior to the use of product markings as warranty certificate.
-1.32.3.2 29 O2 PROVISION FOR TRAFFIC TEMPORARY TRAFFIC MANAGEMENT - SITE BASED WORKZONE TRAFFIC MANAGEMENT DESIGNER (TMD) Obtain approval from the Superintendent before making any substitution of staff by the Contractor.
+1.32.3.2 29 02 PROVISION FOR TRAFFIC 1 TEMPORARY TRAFFIC MANAGEMENT - SITE BASED WORKZONE TRAFFIC MANAGEMENT DESIGNER (TMD) Obtain approval from the Superintendent before making any substitution of staff by the Contractor.
 The Contractor shall provide to the Superintendent details of the proposed substitute staff including resume, length of time employed as TMD, and any other relevant information.
-2.4.8 38 TRAFFIC MANAGEMENT PLAN - SUBMISSION OF TRAFFIC MANAGEMENT PLAN Submit the Traffic Management Plan (TMP), with the Traffic Guidance Schemes.
+2.4.4 38 TRAFFIC MANAGEMENT PLAN - SUBMISSION OF TRAFFIC MANAGEMENT PLAN Submit the Traffic Management Plan (TMP), with the Traffic Guidance Schemes.
 For contracts where audits of traffic control measures are required: Do not commence implementing traffic control measures until the TMP has been audited by a Panel Period Audit Consultant and found to be suitable.
 Do not commence the works until the TMP has been audited by a Panel Period Audit Consultant and found to be suitable.
-For contracts where audits of traffic control measures are not required: Do not commence implementing traffic control measures until the TMP has been appraised by DIPL Road Operations and found to be suitable for use.
-Do not commence the works until the TMP has been appraised by DIPL Road Operations and found to be suitable for use.
-2.5.2 41 TRAFFIC MANAGEMENT AUDIT REQUIREMENTS - INDEPENDENT THIRD PARTY WZTM SUITABILITY AUDIT REQUIREMENTS The Traffic Management Plan must not be implemented before it is audited for suitability and found to be suitable.
-2.7.2 46
+For contracts where audits of traffic control measures are not required: Do not commence implementing traffic control measures are not required: Do not commence implementing traffic control measures until the TMP has been appraised by DIPL Road Operations and found to be suitable for use.
+2.5.2 40 TRAFFIC MANAGEMENT AUDIT REQUIREMENTS - INDEPENDENT THIRD PARTY TTM SUITABILITY AUDIT REQUIREMENTS The Traffic Management Plan must not be implemented before it is audited for suitability and found to be suitable.
+2.7.2 45